-Joseph Edward Lewis was born in 1894, the son of Thomas and Margaret Lewis, Mold Rd.
+Joseph Edward Lewis was born in 1894, the son of Thomas and Margaret Lewis, Mold Rd, Buckley.
 Thomas and Margaret were living at Hewitt’s Lane 1901 with children Thomas, William, John, Elizabeth, Joseph Edward, and George.
 Thomas died in 1908.
-In 1911 Margaret and the children are at the same address with Joseph Edward now 16 and a coal miner.
+In 1911 Margaret and the children were at the same address with Joseph Edward then 16 and a coal miner.

 Joseph Edward’s sister Elizabeth Ann married John Wynne as inferred from a gravestone (H16) at Bistre Churchyard: